terodox/dotjs2019/README.md

 # dotjs2019

+## Slides

+This repository was created as a part of a lightning talk at dotJs Paris.

+[The slides](dotjs2019.pdf) from the presentation are available in case you want to review them!

 ## How to use this repo

 This repo is filled with example projects that use different testing frameworks and build systems.
 I tried to hit the more popular options for both testing and building.